 Step 2: Conduct formal research

-In most organizations formal research and analysis is not a priority or is woefully underfunded.
+In most organizations, formal research and analysis are not a priority or are woefully underfunded.

 Step 3: Conduct keyword research

 At some point during the purchasing process, everybody uses a search engine.
 Understanding the keywords they use is not just a smart idea for customer-based marketing; it is a basic requirement of the company to recognize the keywords your customers use while searching for knowledge.

 Keyword research helps you to get into the customers’ heads and discover what they are thinking at the precise moment when they have a content need.
 So, my recommendation is that any company develop a search-driven marketing approach to help build out long-term relationships.

 Step 4: Create solutions for customers’ needs and deliver value

 Your preliminary customer research should inform you of what your customers truly desire.
 You can then use this market intelligence to create products and services that meet their requirements.
 This approach, of course, is diametrically opposed to what many businesses do, which is to decide on their products and services first and then seek customers to buy them!

 Advertising and traditional marketing methods are no longer required with a customer-first strategy because you don’t have to go out and find your customers – they’re already right there telling you what you want.
 The hard work is done if you truly listen to what they have to say.

 According to Forrester Research’s report titled “Build Your Content Brand by Delivering Customer Value.”
 In order to gain insights into the importance of content marketing and the top strategies for how brands can become more effective with it, Forrester conducted in-depth interviews with marketers, agencies, and publishers.

 Content brands are built by becoming trustworthy sources of valuable content that consumers actively seek out, engage with, and eventually advocate for.
 Unfortunately, marketers frequently lack the resources, talent, commitment, and patience necessary to invest in and see results from content marketing initiatives.